Outer-Wilds-New-Horizons/new-horizons/README.md

 You can view the addons creators have made [here](https://outerwildsmods.com/mods/newhorizons/addons/)!

-Planets are created using a JSON file format structure, and placed in the `planets` folder.
+Planets are created using a JSON file format structure, and placed in the `planets` folder (or in any sub-directory of it).

 NOTE: Any mod that requires PacificEngine's CommonResources is not compatible with New Horizons currently.
 Both mods mess with planets and orbits and end up clashing.
 We're currently working on a solution.